Impatiens flowers are native to East Africa and are members of the Basaminaceae family.

 Pink Impatiens Flower Meaning

 Pink flowers have long been associated with femininity and love.
 Pink is associated with motherly love in impatiens.

 Significance of the Impatiens Flowers based on Variety

-It is commonly found in Papua New Guinea and has been traded there for generations.
+It has been traded in New Guinea for generations.

 In Nepal, where it is most common, this impatiens variety is known as a policeman’s helmet.
 This is due to its resemblance to a helmet.